 It might be a great deal but remember, on average, truck repairs cost an estimated $15,000 annually according to the ATRI and with used trucks, that number can be even more.

-Choosing the correct equipment can have a tremendous impact on your trucking companies earning potential.
+Choosing the correct equipment to haul truck freight can have a tremendous impact on your trucking companies earning potential.
 Although freight rates fluctuate week-to-week, typically flatbed truck loads pay the highest rate on average.

 That is not to say that a reefer, van or step deck load won’t ever pay a better rate.
 Rather it’s just an overall average to consider before choosing the equipment type for your truck.
 Keep in mind that location also plays a major factor in determining freight rates.